NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 Yes
 ```

-The figure below depicts in more detailed how the jailbreak detection worked:
+The figure below depicts in more details how the jailbreak detection worked:

 <div align="center">
 <img src="../../_assets/puml/input_rails_fig_1.png" width="815">